 Non-surgical hair restoration cannot permanently restore hair.
 As long as the factors causing your hair loss are still present, then you will continue to lose hair regardless of treatment.
 The only mostly permanent solution is hair transplant surgery because it transfers hairs not susceptible to hormones.

 However, with that said, non-surgical hair restoration methods can provide long lasting results that slow the rate of loss significantly.
 For example, with regular upkeep, many patients may keep their hair for several years before needing a more extensive procedure.
 Some with mild hair loss may never need surgery to treat their hair loss as long as they keep up with their non-surgical treatments.

-Generally, no, with all non-surgical hair restoration treatments, there is either no or little pain involved.
+Generally, no, with all non-surgical hair restoration Raleigh, there is either no or little pain involved.
 Injectable procedures use local injections and/or numbing cream to numb the treated areas to limit pain and discomfort.

 Male pattern baldness and female pattern baldness are caused by a genetic predisposition to hair loss.
 Often, this has to do with elevated dihydrotestosterone levels or other male hormones, known as androgens, that damage the hair follicles over time to render them unable to produce or support hair growth.
 Many hair restoration options work to reverse and slow this damage.